cloudnloud/teams/members/Manohar_Reddy.md

 # Newbie into this domain
 Basically from the non-IT background.

 Learned AWS and a few tools related to DevOps.
-Currently working in a small startup for the last 2 months.
+Currently working in a new startup for the last 2 months.

 Have knowledge of the below areas - AWS, Shell/Bash, Git, GitHub, Jenkins, Ansible, Terraform, Docker, and Kubernetes.